 7 Ways to Boost Employee Retention

-Here are 7 ways that your organization can boost employee retention and attract talent.
+Here are 7 ways that your organization can continue to boost employee retention and attract talent.

 1. Be flexible on where work takes place

-However, as COVID infection rates fall, many employers are pushing to go back to the office full-time.
-Many still hope that work life can return to “normal,” or the way it was before the pandemic.
+Many employers though are pushing to go back to the office full-time.
+Many still hope that work life can return to “normal,” or the way it was before 2020.
 But employees are not buying it, according to Jim Harter, Gallup’s chief research scientist in this Fast Company article.
 “The most desired perk prior to COVID was having a flexible work schedule,” says Harter.
 “But now, that desire has been turbo-charged, and we must meet the moment by giving employees greater flexibility on where and when they work as long as they get their work done.”

 We’re seeing this first-hand at Planet Professional.
 Candidates are turning down employers who want them full-time in the office even if it means lower pay with another company.
 Having flexibility is that important.
-And with the cost of gas and inflation, commuting is looking even more undesirable.
+Companies and employees both will likely need a certain degree of flexibility.

 2. Widen your talent net